What are the”Parkinson’s Plus” Syndromes?

 What is Multiple System Atrophy (MSA)?

-Multiple System Atrophy is a “Parkinson’s Plus” syndrome in which a particular component of our nervous system called the “Autonomic Nervous System” is also affected.
+Multiple System Atrophy is a “Parkinson’s Plus” syndrome in which a component of our nervous system called the “Autonomic Nervous System” is also affected.

 - Maintaining heart rhythm